tireddy2/Reverse-HTTP-Transport/draft-reddy-ohai-odoh-call-home.md

 of Network-designated Resolvers ({{!DNR=I-D.draft-ietf-add-ddr}}) and Discovery of Designated Resolvers ({{!DDR=I-D.draft-ietf-add-dnr}}).

-Clients can use trusted relays to access these gateways and oblivious DoH servers.
+Clients can use trusted relays to access these gateways and DoOH servers.
 For deployments that support this kind of discovery, the gateway and target resources need to be located on the same host.
 In order for DoH servers to function as oblivious targets, their associated gateways need to be